WebServiceDevelopment/StockTaking/README.md

 - [ ] Review and Confirm Report
 - [ ] Download Report as CSV
 - [ ] Finalize Monthly Reports

-The text version of these videos is available in this project's [Wiki](https://github.com/WebServiceDevelopment/StockTaking/wiki).

 ## License